hdkshetty14/Memento-mori-app/README.md

 > A minimalist, interactive reminder that your time is limited — built for digital minds.

 This is a simple yet powerful web app inspired by the ancient Stoic practice of **Memento Mori** ("remember you must die").
-It visualizes the weeks of your life and shows a daily quote to nudge mindful living — made for those who spend their lives in front of screens.
+It visualises the weeks of your life and shows a daily quote to nudge mindful living — made for those who spend their lives in front of screens.

 ---